 2. What technology do you most commonly use?

-Regardless of the technology you want them to use for your website, ask about what technology they are most well-versed in.
+Regardless of the technology (like CMS) you’d like them to use for your website, ask about what technology they are most well-versed in.
 Ideally, it will be those that you are requesting.
 If not, you may want to ask why they decided to provide a proposal anyway.
 If they’re a match with what you’re requesting, ask for their references as well.

 3. Why do you prefer said technology?

 In addition to knowing what technology they prefer to use, you’ll also want to know why they prefer this technology.
 They may be a partner or reseller of the company and have a financial interest.
 In which case, you may want to ask them to disclose these relationships.
 Or, they may simply have more experience with this technology, or have another reason for preferring it.